sdslabs/sdslabs.github.com/_posts/2022/2022-01-26-dev-experience-2022.md

 #### Not just work

 SDSLabs is not that *all-work-ultra-serious* place.
 We have our chill sessions where people play games, watch movies or just dance to music.
-For me, it's the ideal workspace and I spent more time in SDSLabs than anywhere else on campus (sometimes even sleeping over there)
+For me, it's the ideal workspace and I spent more time in SDSLabs than anywhere else on campus (sometimes even sleeping over there).
+Minesweeper showdowns, minecraft adventures and struggling in Nioh is a regular occurence here

 #### Ultimate Geek Heaven